By JAY LINDSAY

 Davis said the agency's fixed costs are still growing, and it faces another $100 million budget deficit next year.
 A long-term solution to the system's chronic funding woes is needed, he said.

-Sunday's fare hikes are the first since 2007, and officials say the MBTA's fares will still be lower than
+Sunday's fare hikes are the first since 2007, and officials say the MBTA's fares will still be lower than in other major cities, including New York, Chicago and Philadelphia.

 A month earlier, a group of older and disabled riders interrupted the Massachusetts House's budget deliberations with chants including, "They say cut back, we say fight back!"